Political positions of Elizabeth Warren: Child abuse

 Warren introduced the AI/AN CAPTA to tackle the issue of child abuse in Indigenous American communities.

 Child care

 In 2019, Warren and 34 other senators introduced the Child Care for Working Families Act, a bill that created 770,000 new child care jobs and that ensured families under 75 percent of the state median income did not pay for child care with higher earning families having to pay "their fair share for care on a sliding scale, regardless of the number of children they have."
 The legislation also supported universal access to high-quality preschool programs for all 3 and 4-year-olds and gave the child care workforce a changed compensation and training to aid both teachers and caregivers.

-In February 2019, Warren unveiled a universal child care plan.